wordpress-mobile/test-cases/test-cases/gutenberg/reusable-block.md

 **Steps**
 - Tap on ➕ button.
-- Tap on "Reusable" tab
+- Tap on "Reusable" tab.
-- Tap on a reusable block
+- Tap on a reusable block.
-- Once inserted, tap on the block
+- Once inserted, tap on the block.

 **Expected Behavior**
 - Expect to see the reusable block and its content.